Open-Shock/.github/profile/README.md

 + Local server
 + Advanced realtime control / modulating intensity as its going / patterns and more!
 + Dashboard to group shockers together and have greater control

+## Officially hosted instance
+The officialy hosted instance goes by the name of [ShockLink.net](https://ShockLink.net) now!

 ## Discord
 https://discord.gg/AHcCbXbEcF